handro123/AirGradient-DIY-Pro-ESPHome/README.md

+# 2024 Update

+I am no longer using this myself and have moved to the stock AirGraident firmware for PCB v3.7 which also includes Home Assistant support: https://forum.airgradient.com/t/test-version-for-pcb-v-3-7-with-ha-support-and-other-features/2214
+- Even though this says v3.7, it also works on my DIY Pro with PCB v3.3.
+Another great reference if you want to continue to use ESPHome is from MallocArray: https://github.com/MallocArray/airgradient_esphome

 # Using AirGradient DIY Pro kit with ESPHome / HomeAssistant

 I ordered 2 DIY Pro kits.
 After getting them assembled I flashed them using the provided firmware and added them to the AirGradient Dashboard for a few days to make sure everything was working as expected.
 After collecting data for a few days, I moved ahead with getting it to work with Home Assistant / ESPHome.